The Largest Contentful Paint is the Core Web Vitals metric that websites most often fail.

 - Avoid anti-flicker snippets

-How to measure LCP sub-parts with Lighthouse
+How to measure LCP subparts with Lighthouse

-To see the LCP breakdown in Lighthouse, find the Diagnostics section of the Performance score and look for the Largest Contentful paint Element audit.
+To see the LCP breakdown in Lighthouse, find the Diagnostics section of the Performance score and look for the Largest Contentful Paint Element audit.

-This won't just show the LCP element but also the sub-part breakdown (although Lighthouse calls them phases).
+This won't just show the LCP element but also the subpart breakdown (although Lighthouse calls them phases).

-How to measure real user LCP sub-parts with DebugBear
+How to monitor real user LCP subparts

-DebugBear real-user monitoring (RUM) can report LCP sub-part timings for visitors on your website.
+DebugBear real-user monitoring (RUM) can report LCP subpart timings for visitors on your website.
 The LCP metric dashboard provides a breakdown of the LCP metric.

 You can also look at individual user experiences to see what LCP component slowed down their page load time.

-What LCP sub-part breakdown should you aim for?
+What LCP subpart breakdown should you aim for?

 If the LCP element is an image you want to keep the Resource Load Delay and Render Delay as short as possible.
 Google suggests that these two components together should not account for more than 20% of your overall LCP score.